zhaofeng-shu33/THU-coursework-template/README.md

 ## Contributors

- TA xiangxiangxu revised this template, zhaofeng-shu33 made it a latex package.
+ [Xiangxiang Xu](https://xiangxiangxu.com/) revised this template, zhaofeng-shu33 made it a latex package.

 ## License
  This project is licensed by The LaTeX Project Public Li­cense.